 For candidates who will probably not stay in the university we encourage contacts with research or professional organizations within the Netherlands.
 They are invited to teach courses that are relevant for the career they envision (e.g. clinically-oriented courses).

-The counselor in our department especially assigned to PhD candidates is Dr. Helma Koomen.
+The counsellor in our department especially assigned to PhD candidates is Dr. Helma Koomen.